Reduction of CO₂ Emissions from Corporate Activities

 2) Electrification of production equipment

-Achieving Carbon Neutral at Saitama Factory Automobile Plant by the Fiscal Year Ending March 31, 2026
+Carbon Neutrality Achieved at Saitama Factory Automobile Plant in the Fiscal Year Ended March 31, 2026

 Honda believes that the key actions for reducing CO₂ emissions from its corporate activities are improving production efficiency and implementing energy-saving measures.
 To enhance production efficiency, we are reviewing production processes and reducing the number of steps and procedures involved in production.

-For energy-saving measures, we are implementing practices such as theutilization of surplus heat, among other strategies, to reduce energy consumptionsand lower CO₂ emissions.
+For energy-saving measures, we are implementing practices such as the utilization of surplus heat, among other strategies, to reduce energy consumption and lower CO₂ emissions.

-For example, we are advancing efforts to recover and utilize waste heat generated in the painting process in other equipment.
+For example, we are advancing efforts to recover waste heat generated in the painting process and utilize it in other equipment.
 These efforts are not limited to the painting process and are continuously applied across various processes.

 Electrifying equipment is an effective measure to reduce CO₂ emissions from production processes.
 For example, we have electrified gas-burning equipment used for drying, which has helped reduce CO₂ emissions from the process.